chansak/swu/document/installation.md

 ```
 ![Step 3:](https://github.com/chansak/swu/blob/master/document/4-%20database%20initialize.png)

 Wow !!
-The database has been created call SwuPortal
+The database has been created.
+We call SwuPortal
 ![Step 4:](https://github.com/chansak/swu/blob/master/document/database.png)

 Select Swu.Protal.Web as the start up project then press F5 for start debugging mode.
 Then see the result